-Retrieval augmented generation, or RAG, augments a large language model’s (or LLM) predictive abilities by grounding the model with information from external knowledge that is current and contextual.
+Retrieval augmented generation, or RAG, augments a large language model ’s (or LLM) predictive abilities.
+It does this by grounding the model with information from external knowledge that is current and contextual.

-LLMs such as GPT-4 represent a significant advancement in natural language processing abilities, which enables computers to process, understand, and generate human language.
+LLMs like GPT-4 represent a huge advancement in natural language processing abilities.
+They enable computers to process, understand, and generate human language.

 Despite the seemingly human-like capabilities LLMs have brought into our everyday lives, we also know about the limitations and risks.
 LLMs are prone to hallucinate, provide misinformation, and cannot grow their knowledge outside of their training data.
 Additionally, they can pose serious security and privacy risks.